-All public property, including thoroughfares, streets, sidewalks, and parking facilities, is within the campus or immediately adjacent to and accessible.
+All public property, including thoroughfares, streets, sidewalks, and parking facilities, is within the campus or immediately adjacent to and accessible from the campus.
 Medgar Evers College's crime statistics do not include crimes that occur in privately owned homes or businesses adjacent to the campus buildings.